serokell/serokell-util/serokell-style.md

 ### LANGUAGE extensions section

-Write each `LANGUAGE` pragma on its own line, sort them alphabetically and align by max width among them. `stylish-haskell` with [our config](https://github.com/serokell/serokell-util/blob/master/.stylish-haskell.yaml) can do this for you.
+Write each `LANGUAGE` pragma on its own line, sort them alphabetically and align by max width among them. `stylish-haskell` with [our config][stylish-haskell] can do this for you.

 ```haskell
 {-# LANGUAGE FlexibleContexts #-}